 PORK LOIN CHOPS WITH CABBAGE AND APPLES

 The red cabbage and apples make a colourful and healthful backdrop for tender pork loin chops.
 The faintly sweet braising liquid makes a wonderful drizzle when you cook it down to a thick syrup.
-Make this in the oven or quickly, in a pressure cooked.
+Make this in the oven or quickly, in a pressure cooker (or Instantpot) to speed up the process.
 Adapted from 225 Best Pressure Cooker Recipes by Cinda Chavich.

 3 tablespoons butter